ANAHKÓLION

 THE CREATION OF THE GODS

-One of the confusions that can occur is the delineation between the period known as the First Era and what comes before it, namely the period of Creation or Before the First Era, as it came to be called by the First Men.
-This confusion arises for a simple reason: time was not counted in the preceding period, nor was it in the early stages of the First Era.
-In this sense, many events that took place during these periods are only organized in sequence, based on what happened before and what happened afterwards.
-There is no precise timeframe between one event and another, or how much time elapsed between them, but rather a chronology of events.
-Thus, we know what happened first and what happened next, and so on.
-The pivotal event is the Creation of the First Man, Naöhrad, created by Thuror, the First God, also known as the god of gods.
-The gods dwelled in a realm located in Mount Naumathar, situated in Anahkólion, a divine place practically inaccessible to other creatures.
-With the power bestowed by Naumathar and at his request, with the assistance of Thuror, the gods created the First Men, who were named the First Lineages.
-In total, there are seven First Lineages created: Naöhrad and the Thayad's are considered Native or Pure Lineages, as they were created by only one god or goddess; whereas the lineages of Juhl, Pólorh, Urhul, Thovar, and Reimthor are considered Mixed First Lineages.
-In practice, there is not much difference between one lineage and another, except for Naöhrad's lineage, to which all others must pledge fealty.
-Thus, the dividing mark between the period called Before the First Era and the First Era is the creation of Naöhrad.
+A common misunderstanding that may occur is the distinction between the specific timeframe of the First Era and what comes before it, namely, the period of Creation or Before the First Era, as it came to be known by the First Men.
+This confusion occurs for a simple reason: time was not counted during the preceding period, nor at the beginning of the First Era.
+In this sense, many events that took place during these periods are only organized sequentially based on what happened before and what occurred afterward.
+There is no precise timing between one event and another, nor any indication of how much time elapsed between them; rather, there is a chronology of events.
+Thus, we know what happened first, what came next, and so on.
+The watershed moment is the Creation of the First Man, Naöhrad, created by Thuror, the First God, also known as the god of gods.
+The gods inhabited a realm located on Mount Naumathar, situated in Anahkólion, a divine place practically inaccessible to other creatures.
+With the power granted by Naumathar and at his request, with the assistance of Thuror, the gods created the First Men, who were named the First Lineages.
+In total, there are seven First Lineages created: Naöhrad and the Thayad’s are considered Native or Pure Lineages because they were created by only one god or goddess; the lineages of Juhl, Pólorh, Urhul, Thovar, and Reimthor are considered Mixed First Lineages.
+In practice, there is not much difference between them, except for the Lineage of Naöhrad, to which all must pledge vassalage.
+Thus, the dividing mark between the period known as Before the First Era and the First Era is the creation of Naöhrad.

 NAUMATHAR

-After the Creation of the Gods, Naumathar needed to carry on with his masterpiece and try to resolve the situation that gave rise to the lives of nineteen other creatures.
-In order to have constant contact with the gods, Naumathar needed a physical form that resembled theirs.
-Thus, Naumathar manifested in a body and began visiting the gods at Mount Naumathar.
-The meetings took place specifically in the Castle of Light, in the Hall of the High Council of the Gods, where the Tree of Light was located, the source of the gods' power.
-However, his visits to the world of Anahkólion could not be prolonged.
-Regrettably, Naumathar discovered practically that the body he was in could not withstand the immense source of his power for long.
-Therefore, the audiences with Thuror, his main contact, had to be brief.
-Unfortunately, the inadvertent creation of the Acrons ended up causing discord and problems among the gods.
-And this was a fact that ended up complicating things a bit.
-Not everything went as desired by Naumathar.
-But little did he know, everything would get much worse.
+Following the Creation of the Gods, Naumathar needed to continue his masterpiece and attempt to resolve the situation that had given rise to the lives of nineteen other beings.
+In order to maintain constant contact with the gods, Naumathar required a physical form that resembled theirs.
+Thus, Naumathar personified himself in a body and began to visit the gods on Mount Naumathar.
+The meetings took place more specifically in the Castle of Light, in the Hall of the High Council of the Gods, where the Tree of Light, the source of the gods' power, stood.
+However, his visits to the world of Anahkólion could not last too long.
+Unfortunately, and practically, Naumathar discovered that the body he inhabited could not withstand the extreme source of his power for very long.
+Thus, the audiences with Thuror, his main contact, had to be brief.
+Sadly, the involuntary creation of the Acrons led to discord and problems among the gods.
+This was an event that complicated matters further.
+Not everything went as Naumathar had hoped.
+Yet, unbeknownst to him, things were about to get much worse.

 MOUNT NAUMATHAR